arcee-ai/mergekit/README.md

 ```

 You may need to upgrade pip to > 21.3 with the command `python3 -m pip install --upgrade pip`

+## Contributing

+We welcome contributions to `mergekit`!
+If you have ideas for new merge methods, features, or other improvements, please check out our [contributing guide](CONTRIBUTING.md) for details on how to get started.

 ## Usage